kubasejdak/kubasejdak.github.io/docs/blog/posts/how-to-join-repositories-in-cmake.md

 - `<resource_name>_SOURCE_DIR` – specifies the location of the downloaded sources,
 - `<resource_name>_BINARY_DIR` – specifies where is the default build directory for the downloaded sources.

-`FetchContent_MakeAvailable(<resource_name>)` triggers both download and includes that sources to our build system as if they were already part of our codebase.
+However using them directly is not needed thanks to `FetchContent_MakeAvailable(<resource_name>)` command.
+It both downloads and includes that sources to our build system as if they were already part of our codebase.

-From now on, downlo directory is subject to all CMake settings of the main project and from the build system point of view is treated as the local sources.
+From now on, downloded directory is subject to all CMake settings of the main project and from the build system point of view is treated as the local sources.

 ## `ExternalProject`